-The U.S. Department of Homeland Security (DHS) announced that, effective May 7, 2025, the Transportation Security Administration (TSA) will no longer accept driver's licenses that are not compliant with the REAL ID Act (see below) as proof of identification to board commercial aircraft.i DHS explained that a postponement of the May 3, 2023, compliance date set in 2021 was needed in part to "address the lingering impacts of the COVID-19 pandemic on the ability to obtain a REAL ID driver's license or identification card."ii DHS published a final rule in the federal register on March 9, 2023, codifying the May 7, 2025 deadline.iii identification document or (2) some other acceptable alternative document from the TSA list of acceptable documents, described more fully below.iv
+The U.S. Department of Homeland Security (DHS) has announced that, effective May 3, 2023, the Transportation Security Administration (TSA) will no longer accept driver's licenses that are not compliant with the REAL ID Act (see below) as proof of identification to board commercial aircraft.
+DHS explained that a postponement of the October 1, 2021, compliance date set in 2020 was needed because of disruptions in license applicants' daily lives and department of motor vehicle (DMV) operations caused by the COVID-19 pandemic.
+DHS also said that the extension of time would allow states to deal with changes authorized by the REAL ID Modernization Act, and for DHS to issue, and states to implement, regulations regarding the issuance of mobile driver's licenses.

-To travel by commercial aircraft on or after May 7, 2025, people will be required to present either (1) a REAL ID-compliant license or state
+To travel by commercial aircraft on or after May 3, 2023, people will be required to present either (1) a REAL ID-compliant license or state identification document or (2) some other acceptable alternative document from the TSA list of acceptable documents, described more fully below.